umbraco/UmbracoDocs/14/umbraco-cms/customizing/property-editors/property-dataset.md

 Since a Property Dataset is a Context any descending code can consume it and utilize the values.

-Such case could be a Workspace View that wants to display a value of a specific property.
+Such a case could be a Workspace View that wants to display the value of a specific property.

 The following example shows how to consume the Property Dataset and observe the value of a property with the alias of `my-property-alias`.